Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Astrophysical application and implications

 The fragmentation cascades observed upon VUV irradiation selectively form the most stable species.
 PAHs carrying a methylene group are found to have an increased stability relative to alkylated PAHs, yet this is not enough to favor their presence in irradiated PDRs.
 On the other hand, their fragments containing a pentagonal ring are at least as stable as the bare PAHs.
 This suggests that, in an evolutionary chemical scenario, stable PAHs resulting from either methylated or ethylated species would retain the scars of their origin in the form of one or more pentagonal rings at their edge, where the methyl or ethyl group(s) was (were) attached.
-For ethylated-PAHs, there is also a small route, which likely leads to the formation of an ethynyl group and species at least as stable as the bare PAHs (cf. Sect.~\ref{sec:res_alphatic_PAH}).
-These results are in line with earlier studies \citep{rouille2015, rouille2019}, which suggest that ethynyl-substitued PAHs are potentially good candidates for astro-PAHs, if they can be formed efficiently as discussed by \cite{rouille2019}.
+For ethylated-PAHs, there is also a small route that leads to the formation of species at least as stable as the bare PAHs, which likely carry an ethynyl group (cf. Sect.~\ref{sec:res_alphatic_PAH} and Fig.~\ref{fig:Me_Et_PAH_roads}).
+These results are in line with earlier studies \citep{rouille2015, rouille2019}, which suggest that ethynyl-substitued PAHs are potentially good candidates for astroPAHs, if they can be formed efficiently as discussed by \cite{rouille2019}.